timdiels/garage_pm/README.md

 - Resources.
 We assume a single person works on the project and no resources need to be assigned.
 Garage PM has no clue what resources are.

+## Installation

+- Install PyQt 5.x.x or later with your package manager or manually
+- Use `python setup.py`
+- run with `garage-pm`